jmkolawole/lawfirm-x-crm/README.md

 ## How to Set Up

-1. Clone the Repository
+1. Clone the Git Repository:

 Run ```git clone https://github.com/jmkolawole/lawfirm-x-crm.git```

-2. cd into the project directory
+2. cd into the project directory:

 Run ```cd lawfirm-x-crm```

-3. Copy .env.example file and rename as .env Alternatively, run ```cp .env.example .env```
+3. Copy .env.example file and rename as .env; Alternatively, run ```cp .env.example .env```

-4. Edit database and mail credentials in your newly generated .env file
+4. Edit database and mail credentials in your newly generated/created .env file

 5. Run ```composer install``` to install all libraries and dependencies in the composer.lock file